walquis/http-class/README.md

 * What is wrong with the response?  (no request-line headers at all!)

 What should a valid HTTP response look like?
 Where should we look?
-[HTTP 1.1 spec, section 6]
+The spec of course...

     6 Response
     Response = Status-Line
          *(( general-header